Spinning the Web: Sitemaps for Website Builders

 Sitemaps help you give your website better visibility with search engines by creating a virtual table of contents for your site.
 Like a physical tour map helps to guide you to specific locations of interest in the real world, a sitemap gives directions and descriptions of the places on your website a search engine crawler should visit.
 And in addition to being helpful to search indexing spiders, sitemaps are also useful tools for visualizing and organizing your website.
 Because they are human-readable XML files, they can be opened directly in a browser or normal text editor.
 Many sitemap builders exist to aid in the creation of sitemaps.
 Alternatively, many leading website hosting platforms offer sitemap builders with their hosting plans.

-You will find even more valuable information about building a website with these small-business articles.
+Find more valuable information about building a website.